 Termination Date: July 22, 2019

-Haiti TPS History
+Early Haiti TPS History

 According to early government estimates, approximately 230,000 Haitians lost their lives as a result of the earthquake.
 Damages were calculated at $14 billion.

-Subsequently, the Haitian TPS program was extended until January 22, 2013. then to July 22, 2014, then to January 22, 2016, followed by the extension to July 22, 2017.
+After the initial designation, Hatian temporary protected status was extended to January 22, 2013.
+This was followed by extensions to July 22, 2014, then to January 22, 2016, to July 22, 2017.